Dr. Hannah Macdougall

 Ross made the decision to move to from sprint distance triathlons to the longer course triathlons; and has regularly completed the IronMan 70.3 event.

-Ross just competed in Geelong 70.3 doing his fastest time ever in the swim for that distance race and fastest bike & run for 3 years.
+Ross competed in Geelong 70.3 doing his fastest time ever in the swim for that distance race and fastest bike & run.

 Ross plans on adding another bungee jump to his belt while in Cairns… adrenaline junkee, or what?!